 Michigan has had an interesting history with cannabis.
 In the early 1970s, Ann Arbor enacted some of the most lenient laws in the country regarding cannabis use and possession.
 It wasn’t until 2008, however, that the state of Michigan officially adopted a functional MMJ program (called the Michigan Compassionate Care Initiative).
 This program legally allowed for the use of medical marijuana for the very first time.

-Fast-forward to 2020/21, and the state is now one of the most liberal in the USA in terms of cannabis legislation.
+Fast-forward to the present day, and the state is now one of the most liberal in the USA in terms of cannabis legislation.
 Proposal 1 was passed in late 2018, which allows Michigan residents 21 and older to possess up to 2.5 ounces of marijuana at a time.
 With this in mind, you may be asking yourself, “why get an MMJ card in Michigan if I can buy 2.5 ounces without it?”

 The simple answer is that in most parts of the state, weed is still unavailable for purchase due to a lack of dispensaries.
 In some cities, like Ann Arbor, dispensaries are fully operational and adults 21 and older can indeed purchase cannabis without the need for a medical marijuana card.
 In other cities, the only realistic option for obtaining cannabis is to apply for an MMJ card.